 Abstract: No matter where we work, we will experience failures or ‘undesirable outcomes’ of some kind.
 As long as we work with other humans, this will indeed be the case.
 These failures may surface in the form of production delays, injuries, customer complaints, missed deadlines, lost profits, legal claims and the like.

-In order to prevent recurrence of any such undesirable outcome, we have to truly understand the causes that led up to that bad outcome.
+In order to prevent the recurrence of any such undesirable outcome, we have to truly understand the causes that led up to that bad outcome.
 In many of our worlds, the process used to analyze and understand what went wrong is called Root Cause Analysis or RCA.
 However, for the sake of this article, call this process whatever you want; problem solving, brainstorming, troubleshooting, etc. The common denominator of these terms, is they desire to resolve a failure and ensure it does not happen again.

 Let’s get away from labels and specific industries and focus on the anatomy of a ‘failure’.
 Where does a failure come from?
 Think about this no matter where you work and see if it applies.